Islamophobia in the United States: History

-After the terrorist attack on September 11, 2001, the President George W. Bush's administration passed sweeping, unprecedented legislation in response to the American public's demand for action.
-After three days, Congress passed the law called the Authorization for the Use of Military force, giving President Bush the power to use the military in any way that seemed "appropriate or necessary towards unspecified states and non-state actors."
+After the September 11 attacks, President George W. Bush's administration passed sweeping, unprecedented legislation in response to the American public's demand for action.
+After three days, Congress passed the law called the Authorization for the Use of Military Force, giving President Bush the power to use the military in any way that seemed "appropriate or necessary towards unspecified states and non-state actors."
 Six weeks after 9/11, the PATRIOT ACT was passed, greatly expanding several government agencies' abilities to acquire information via searches, electronic surveillance, and wiretapping.
 This same act also introduced searches that did not require the government to notify the private owner of a residence that they had been searched for up to 90 days.
 Some scholars argue that the passage of laws like the Patriot Act was the government's way of capitalizing on a fearful American public by legalizing racially targeted policies.
 A poll conducted shortly after the 9/11 terrorist attacks, echoes this line of argument when it found that about one-third of Americans thought it was acceptable to detain Arab Americans in camps reminiscent of the internment of Japanese Americans during World War II.
 A 2004 poll by Pew Research Center found that almost half of Americans were willing to exchange certain civil liberties for the cause of national security.

 The enforcement of the Patriot Act had far-reaching repercussions.
 It was widely believed to target Muslims, Middle Eastern and Arab-looking men.
 According to the ACLU, the New York City Police Department has been spying on Muslim-American communities since 2002.
 In this same report, the ACLU asserts that the NYPD has singled out Islamic associations, mosques, and businesses while not subjecting non-Islamic groups to this type of surveillance or scrutiny.
 Enabled by the Patriot Act, the NYPD essentially mapped out the communities, introduced spies into the community to identify or collect evidence, and tracked individuals who Americanized their names.
 The legalization of dismantlement of civil liberties for a group deemed inherently suspect has caused a cultural rift in the United States.